 Public Grief is in the news again with George Michael, Carrie Fisher and now Debbie Reynolds.
 Interesting to note you can actually die of a broken heart.
 It’s not unusual to see a mother (Debbie Reynolds), die right after a child’s death.
 (Carrie Fisher).
 Will also see this in married couples.
 One dies then the other spouse dies.
 These deaths will touch many of us in some way.
 2016 has had many unexpected goodbyes.
 Prince, Florence Henderson, Alan Thicke and many more.
 For most of us, it’s not that we actually knew them, it’s that their work helped you know yourself.
 Where where you when you first heard or danced to a Wham song?
 Who did you see Star Wars with?
 Public Grief, although thought of as a new phenomenon, is not.
 Connecting in loss is a human ritual.
 From man’s earliest records people gathered together to share a loss in villages and towns throughout recorded history.
 In modern times, with television, we are able to get to know people we have never met in a way we never thought possible.
-When so many people die are killed in Orlando, Barcelona or now have their lives devastated in Texas, the grief we feel is personal, even though they are not a member of our family or a close friend.
+When so many people are killed in Orlando, Barcelona or now have their lives devastated in Texas, the grief we feel is personal, even though they are not a member of our family or a close friend.
 They could have been our child, our sister our brother, our friend.